waikittt/AttackGPT/README.md

 - 4 existing attacks from the TextAttack framework
 - A self-developed Bias Attack

+If you wish to learn more about the project methodologies and outcomes, refer to this file:
+[Project Report] (Final-Project-Report.pdf)

 ## Note:
 The implementation and evaluation of the adversarial attacks are not currently feasible since the API key for the GPT-3.5 model has expired.